Mike Yastrzemski Player Props: Giants vs. Dodgers

 Mike Yastrzemski At The Plate

-- Yastrzemski is batting .242 with three doubles, two home runs and two walks.
+- Yastrzemski has three doubles, two home runs and two walks while batting .243.

+- Yastrzemski enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .222 with one homer.

-- Yastrzemski has gotten a hit in six of nine games this season (66.7%), with multiple hits twice.
+- In seven of 10 games this year (70.0%), Yastrzemski has reached base safely via hit, and that includes multiple hits twice.

-- In nine games played this season, he has hit a homer in two of them.
+- In 10 games played this year, he has hit a homer in two of them.

-- In three games this year (33.3%), Yastrzemski has picked up an RBI, including two games with multiple runs batted in.
+- Yastrzemski has driven in a run in three games this season (30.0%), including two games with multiple runs batted in.

-- He has scored in four of nine games (44.4%), including multiple runs twice.
+- In four games this season (40.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.